tvwenger/minbeam/README.md

 # minbeam
 Given a set of ellipses (beams), `minbeam` will return the smallest area ellipse that encloses them all.
+See also: https://radio-beam.readthedocs.io

 ## Installation
 Install via `pip`: